 CULTIVATED UNDER SUN ORGANIC CHLORELLA – THE ONLY RELIABLE PLANT SOURCE OF B12

 There seems to be only one bioavailable plant source of vitamin B12 and it is Chlorella.
-According to the Journal of Medicinal Food (2015) “Vitamin B12 in chlorella is bioavailable and such dietary supplementation is a natural way for vegetarians and vegans to get the vitamin B12 they need.” [link] Since we know that only bacteria are capable of producing vitamin B12, it is therefore bacteria which growing in symbiosis with Chlorella that make this vitamin.
+According to the Journal of Medicinal Food (2015) “Vitamin B12 in chlorella is bioavailable and such dietary supplementation is a natural way for vegetarians and vegans to get the vitamin B12 they need.”
+Since we know that only bacteria are capable of producing vitamin B12, it is, therefore, bacteria which growing in symbiosis with Chlorella that make this vitamin.
 Chlorella only absorbs B12 made by bacteria and stores it.
 However, not every Chlorella is believed to contain the bioavailable form of vitamin B12.
 Only chlorella which is exposed to natural sunlight contains vitamin B12 in its active form.

 While there are different species of chlorella, it is recommended to use Chlorella pyrenoidosa (sun chlorella strain).
 Apart from chlorophyll, the most important constituent of chlorella is the Chlorella Growth Factor (C.G.F.), and it is believed that only Chlorella pyrenoidosa (sun chlorella strain) contains it in large quantity.
 Tank cultivated chlorella that doesn’t use sunlight are much lower in CGF and in addition they shouldn’t also contain active form of vitamin B12.
-Apart from large amount of sunlight, proper cultivation of chlorella requires other important elements such as plenty of clean groundwater, low rainfall, clean air or stable temperature.
-So-called subtropical region like Taiwan area or South China Sea (not far from Taiwan) has one of the best conditions for culturing chlorella.
+Apart from a large amount of sunlight, proper cultivation of chlorella requires other important elements such as plenty of clean groundwater, low rainfall, clean air or stable temperature.
+A so-called subtropical region like Taiwan area or South China Sea (not far from Taiwan) has one of the best conditions for culturing chlorella.

 Chlorella is also recommended for those who are or might be deficient in B12 as it is the best possible food for intestinal bacterial species able to produce this vitamin.
 Chlorella helps them to multiply and thrive in the GI tract.